evandez/REMEDI/README.md

 invoke install
 ```

+## Data

+We cannot re-release the datasets used in the paper.
+However, you can download the raw datasets yourself and point our code to it:

+- `CounterFact`: Available on the [ROME website](https://rome.baulab.info/data/dsets/).
+Note our code will automatically download this specific dataset for you.
+- `Bias in Bios`: Must be downloaded using the [official code release](https://github.com/microsoft/biosbias).
+When running a REMEDI script, set `--dataset-file <pkl file>` to point to the resulting pickle file.
+- `McRae Norms`: Download the supplemental material of [this paper](https://link.springer.com/article/10.3758/BF03192726) and set `--dataset-file <path to download>/CONCS_FEATS_concstats_brm.txt`

 ## Replicating Experiments

 All experiments from the paper can be run through invoke.
 To see the full list, run: